itots/diploid2haploid/README.md

 # diploid2haploid.py
 The script converts diploid genotypes to haploid genotypes for the sex chromosomes of males in a vcf file.
 The scripts modifies only GT fields with others remain.
-Heterozygous genotypes in the sex chromosomes of males , if any, are converted to be missing.
+Heterozygous genotypes in the sex chromosomes of males, if any, are converted to be missing.

   The script was tested in Python 3.7 with the vcf file produced by stacks 2.5.